 In 2023, additional consultant support is needed in the development of multimodal level of service standards and planning guidelines, which will identify the types of facilities that would be needed to accommodate each mode of travel (pedestrian, bicycle, transit, freight, and automobiles) and the data needed to monitor this level of service to accommodate each mode.
-To support this effort, this request is for the consultant to purchase and analyze "Big Data" that will include vehicle speeds, freight related data, and information about origins and destinations, which will help guide the development of multi-modal level of service for each mode.
+To support this effort, this request is for the consultant to purchase and analyze "Big Data" that will include vehicle speeds, freight related data, and information about origins and destinations, which will help guide the development of multimodal level of service metrics and projects that would help reach the City's goals towards acceptable level of service for each mode.